jab/bidict/docs/addendum.rst

    {nan: 'nan', nan: 'not overwritten'}

-In other Python implementations such as PyPy, nan behaves just like any other dictionary key.
+In other Python implementations such as PyPy,
+*nan* behaves just like any other dictionary key.
-But in CPython, beware of this unexpected behavior, which applies to bidicts too. bidict contains no special-case logic for dealing with nan as a key, so the behavior will match dict's in the host environment.
+But in CPython, beware of this unexpected behavior, which applies to :class:`~bidict.bidict`\s too.
+:mod:`bidict` contains no special-case logic for dealing with *nan* as a key, so the behavior will match :class:`dict`'s wherever :mod:`bidict` is running.

 See e.g. `these docs
 <https://bitbucket.org/pypy/pypy/src/dafacc4/pypy/doc/cpython_differences.rst?mode=view>`__